Lay, lady, lay; lay across my big brass bed

 So begins the classic Bob Dylan song.

 What is going on here?
-Surely I’m not the only one baffled by these mysterious lyrics, curious about this intriguing relationship?
+Am I the only one baffled by these mysterious lyrics, curious about this intriguing laying relationship?

-No, not mysterious, some might say, Dylan is merely asking his human paramour to position herself horizontally across the bed.
+Nothing mysterious here, some might say, Dylan is merely asking his human female paramour to position herself horizontally across the bed.

 But no!
 Think again.
 For if he were, he would sing